ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ### Full History

 Some nodes may elect to maintain a complete history of the blockchain, even though it is not required.
 Those are called the `Full History Nodes`.
 The reasons for keeping a complete history may include:
-* Long-term verification against 'Slow Lorris' type attacks
+* Long-term verification against certain types of attacks
 * Regulatory/legal obligations to maintain financial history
 * Extra reward, whenever a user wishes to look up historical data beyond the current 20000 blocks